IIT-Madras-DSAI-Department/end-semester-project-eshikanahata/README.md

 ### A. Command-line (recommended for grading)

 * Mention the instructions to run you .py files.
+1. Make sure all files are in the same directory.
+2. The dataset paths in main.py have been set to "MNIST_train.csv" and "MNIST_test.csv" , if required these can be changed at the top of the main.py code.
+3. The final trained model is imported from algorithms.py in main.py code, both files should be in same directory.
 ---

 ## You can further add your own sections/titles along with corresponding contents here: